 Overview

 This Learning Unit requires students to keenly observe birds in the neighbourhood and document the observed species.
-Students will observe a bird within their environment and collect data, and later use this data to create some resource maps and interaction maps.
+Students will observe a bird within their environment and collect data, and later use this data to create some resources and documentations.